a-chb/DSA-Standard-Questions/README.md

 ## Feedback

-If you have any feedback, please reach out to me at different.chb@gmail.com
+If you have any feedback, please reach out to me. :fist_raised: